xujiaao/android-firmata/README.md

 ## Sample Application (:link: [Link](https://github.com/xujiaao/android-firmata/releases/latest))

+Android-Firmata provides a Sample Application, it shows how to control peripheral devices with Android-Firmata.

+![](assets/images/sample-app.jpg)

+### Usage

+- [Download](https://github.com/xujiaao/android-firmata/releases/latest) and installed the Sample Application on your Android Device.

+- Select a smaple in the Home Page

+- Follow the breadboard image in the Sample Page for wiring

+- Click the "Connect/Disconnect" button in the top right corner to connect your board

+- To edit the [Transport URI](#transports), open the "Settings Menu" in the Home Page, select "Transport"

 > **Note: Images in the sample application are copied from [Johnny-Five Examples Page].**

-![](assets/images/sample-app.jpg)

-- To edit the Transport URI, open the Settings Menu, select: Transport

-- To Connect/Disconnect the board, click the action button in the top right corner

 ## TODOs